pallets/click/docs/advanced.rst

 and an option called ``--bar`` and the user calls it as ``--bar --foo``, then the callback for ``bar`` will fire before the one for ``foo``.

-There are two exceptions to this rule which are important to know:
+There are three exceptions to this rule which are important to know:

 Eagerness:
     An option can be set to be "eager".
 All eager parameters are